oddkraken/orange-sea/README.md

 # Orange Sea

 An HTML5 game written in JavaScript using the [Phaser](http://phaser.io) library.
 The player controls a hot air balloon and guides it through various perils in an attempt to cross the Orange Sea.
+Work in progress!
 Play for free at [orangesea.oddkraken.com](http://orangesea.oddkraken.com).

 ## Todo

-* Fire specter and vaporize clouds in line of sight
+* After 3 specters, balloon starts flashing, "Press SPACE to enter the spectral plane"
+    * balloon becomes ghostly, spooky hum plays, no collisions occur
+    * last 10 seconds or so
+    * can make the game more difficult with this powerup
 * Design good and bad "encounters" to be used throughout Chapters
     * Good
         * goodies - blunderbuss, weight (slower balloon, less effected by wind)